 Fear of travelling alone is often associated with anxiety about being alone in a new place, meeting strangers, getting lost and more.
-While they may be related to lack of confidence in yourself, they are often perceived in an exaggerated way.
+While they may be related to a lack of confidence in yourself, they are often perceived exaggeratedly.
 But why is this so?

 Understanding the psychology of fear

-There are many individual triggers that allow fear to sneak in and thrive on.
-As feeling afraid of travel is widely regarded in a negative way, when we feel ashamed of our fear we naturally tend to hide it.
-Nonetheless fear can help us grow as a person.
-If you are willing to go on our own but at the same time are scared to travel alone, starting to visualise what’s holding you back, is the best way to allow you to move forward with your plan.
+Many individual triggers allow fear to sneak in and thrive on.
+As feeling afraid of travel is widely regarded negatively, we naturally tend to hide when we feel ashamed of our fear.
+Nonetheless, fear can help us grow as a person.
+If you are willing to go on your own but at the same time are scared to travel alone, starting to visualise what’s holding you back is the best way to allow you to move forward with your plan.

-The emotional fear is that kind of feeling that we experience when we respond to an imaginative situation or a major change that is going to take place.
-That happens in a very individual way.
-Since our brain does not distinguish something happening in our imagination from reality, our mind turns into an enemy, while we strive to make something happen.
+Emotional fear is that feeling that we experience when we respond to an imaginative situation or a major change that is going to take place.
+What happens in a very individual way.
+Since our brains do not distinguish something happening in our imagination from reality, our minds turn into an enemy while striving to make something happen.

 Well, there is no one recipe to fit all, fortunately, because we are all different.
 These tips will help you delve into the world of solo travel and get started to travel alone.

 - Travel overseas.
-Where your native language is understood.
-If you don’t speak the language of your destination, make sure you will mingle with people who speak your own language.
+If your native language is understood, if you don’t speak your destination’s language, make sure you will mingle with people who speak your own language.
 This will make things easier.
-Making yourself understood helps breaking the barriers and building a bridge with the locals.
+Making yourself understood helps to break the barriers and building a bridge with the locals.
 I recommend staying with Airbnb to make friends with the locals.

 - Join a tour of like-minded travellers.
 A tour for one trip leg of your adventure will do.
-Sometimes a group of women travelling together can make wonders.
-It can boost your confidence and help you channel your energy on the right direction: going solo and enjoy it greatly!
+Sometimes a group of women travelling together can do wonders.
+It can boost your confidence and help you channel your energy in the right direction: going solo and enjoy it greatly!

-Final tips on how to leverage strengths and travelling alone with no fear
+Final tips on how to leverage strengths and to travel alone with no fear

-As an experienced female solo traveller, with +30 years of solo adventures around Australia, I went through all different stages of solo travel.
-From my first timid trips in my 20s (back in the ’80 to the ’90) to more adventurous solo road trips across Australia over the past 14 years.
+As an experienced female solo traveller with +30 years of solo travel in Australia, I went through all the different solo travel stages.
+From my first timid trips in my 20s (back in the ’80 to the ’90) to more adventurous solo driving in Australia over the past 15 years.

-On this page you can learn more how you can travel with me as a solo female traveller.
+On this page, you can learn more how you can travel with me on my group tours as a solo female traveller.

-Photo Blog Post: Strong Confident Woman: From Shutterstock
+Photo Blog Creditt: Strong Confident Woman: From Shutterstock